daniel-cues/overflow-checker/README.md

 Usage:
 `./overflow_checker <filename>`

-You can find some binaries as demo in the test:files directory
+You can find some binaries as demo in the test_files directory